Special Educational Needs & Disability (SEND) Policy

 Our work for children on the SEND register will follow the ‘Assess, Plan, Do, Review’ cycle.

 - Assessment: Early identification of children with SEND is important.
 Initial concerns regarding a child’s progress or specific difficulty might be raised by the class teacher, who will discuss this with parents to gain further information.
-If there is significant concern, the class teacher will then discuss the issues with the SENDCO.
+If there is significant concern, the class teacher will then discuss the issues with the SENDCO and complete a Cause for Concern form.
 Assessment information, pupil views and any information from external agencies will be considered as part of this process.

 If more specialist SEND monitoring and provision is needed, with parental permission, the child will be placed on the SEND register.

-- Plan and Do: The next step is to create a Pupil Profile to outline needs, set desired outcomes and plan additional interventions or adjustments to the classroom routines and tasks as needed.
+- Plan and Do: The next step is to create a Support Plan to outline needs, set desired outcomes, SMART targets and plan additional interventions or adjustments to the classroom routines and tasks as needed.

 - Information about strengths and needs